AddisonRogers/EconNotes/Theme 3/Government intervention.md

 The impact of this is that firms are not rewarded for their success but instead penalised for it and encouraged to make a limited profit.

 ### Quality standards & performance targets
-A profit maximising monopolist is focussed on profit and not quality.
+A profit maximising monopolist is focused on profit and not quality.
 A method of control is by setting quality or performance standards.
 Monopolists may resist the imposition and may attempt to find ways around the targets.

-## Promoting competition and contestability
+## Promoting competition and contestibillity
+### Small businesses
+Government intervention generally helps small businesses.
+This is because these businesses provide 60% of jobs and 50% of GDP in the UK.
+Small businesses are also more often more innovative and can challenge existing firms in an industry.
+The government can help these companies by:
+- Lowering rate of corporation tax.
+- VAT relief for small businesses.
+- Act as a guarantor for bank loans.
+- Encourage public sector bodies to give business to small firms.

+### Deregulation
+Another benefit government can do to increase competition is by decreasing regulation.
+	This can spur competition due to greater efficiency leading to lower costs and prices.
+	Government regulation often involves excessive costs of bureaucracy.
+	However it may be difficult to create effective competition in an industry which is a natural monopoly - high barriers to entry.
+Deregulation may create a private firm with monopoly power.
+	Deregulation could lead to a compromise of public services with poorer quality provision.

+### Competitive tendering for government contracts
+Some services are state provided or subsidised as they are merit or public goods- private sector provision is inadequate or inequitable.
+State financing of these goods/services does not require state production the public sector could purchase them from private sector.
+Contracting out: getting private sector firms to produce the goods and services, which are then provided by the state for its citizens.
+Competitive tendering: introducing competition amongst private sector firms, which put in bids for work, which is contracted out by the public sector.

+### Public private partnerships (PPPs)

-## Protecting suppliers & employees
+## Protecting suppliers & employees (29)

 ## Limitations to government intervention